shapedthought/filescanner/README.md

 You will need Python as well as the following packages:

--pip install folderstats
+- pip install folderstats

--pip install matplotlib
+- pip install matplotlib

--pip install PySimpleGUI
+- pip install PySimpleGUI